ls1intum/Artemis/docs/user/exercises/quiz.rst

             :align: center
             :scale: 50

-    - The quiz page is composed by:
+    - The quiz page is composed of:

         - Number and title of the question